 - Statement of the problem–includes the background, context in the information field and in the broader scheme of academic pursuits, key questions, significance of the problem, and description of chosen methodology.

 - Grounding and rationale–provides a representative review of theoretical, conceptual, technological or methodological precedents which directly relate to the thesis topic.

 The proposal should also include a statement about the estimated length of the thesis (see guidelines above).
-If a course other than INF1240H: Research Methods is to satisfy the methods requirement, a brief rationale for the choice of methods course should be included as part of the thesis proposal, as well as the course syllabus, and a formal endorsement of the appropriateness of the course from the program director.
-(Students and supervisors are therefore advised to consult with program directors about non-standard methods courses well in advance.)
+If a course other than INF1240H: Research Methods is used to satisfy the research methods requirement, a brief rationale for the choice of methods course should be included as part of the thesis proposal, as well as the course syllabus, and a formal endorsement of the appropriateness of the course from the MMSt Program Director.
+(Students and supervisors are therefore advised to consult with the MMSt Program Director on non-standard methods courses well in advance.)

 As research for the thesis begins, the student and supervisor should agree upon meeting schedules, implementing the research plan described in the proposal, project milestones, and the process for submitting drafts, receiving feedback, and handling revisions.
 (See also the School of Graduate Studies’ Supervision Guidelines, allowing for the differences between PhD and Master’s programs, where applicable).
 A second reader may wish to be closely involved in the research process at an early stage, or may wish only to read and give feedback on a complete draft of the thesis at a later stage.
 The student, supervisor, and second reader should consult together early to agree upon the process and make expectations clear.

 Move towards thesis completion over the Summer of Year 2.